 The Deferred Payment Agreement (DPA) is designed to help you if you have been assessed as having to pay the full cost of your residential care or extra care placement - but you cannot afford to pay the full weekly charge because most of your capital is tied up in your home.

-The DPA offers you a loan from Hull City Council using your home a security.
-It doesn’t work in exactly the same way as a conventional loan; the council does not give you a fixed sum of money when you join the Agreement, but instead pays an agreed part of your weekly care and support bill for as long as necessary.
+The DPA offers you a loan from Hull City Council using your home as security.
+It doesn’t work in the same way as a conventional loan - the council does not give you a fixed sum of money when you join the Agreement, but instead pays an agreed part of your weekly care and support bill based upon the available equity in your home.

 How it works

-You will pay a weekly contribution towards your care that you have been assessed as being able to pay from your income and savings.
-The council pays the part of your weekly charge that you cannot afford until the money tied up in your home becomes available.
-The part the council pays is your ‘deferred payment’.
+You will pay a weekly contribution towards your care that you have been assessed as being able to pay based upon your income and savings.
+The council pays the part of your weekly charge that you cannot afford until the equity in your home has been used up, this is your ‘deferred payment’.

 Qualifying for a DPA